openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 #### Other Kinds of Image Formats and Containers

 8-bit 1-channel and 8-bit 3-channel images are the most common image formats you'll find.
-Around the world of image processing algorithms, however, you'll sometimes encounter an exotic variety of other types of images, including:
+In the wide world of image processing algorithms, however, you'll eventually encounter an exotic variety of other types of images, including:
 - 8-bit *palettized* images, in which each pixel stores an index into an array of (up to) 256 possible colors;
 - 16-bit (unsigned short) images, in which each channel uses *two* bytes to store each of the color values of each pixel, with a number that ranges from 0-65535;
 - 32-bit (float) images, in which each color channel's data is represented by floating point numbers.

-For a practical example, consider the original Microsoft Kinect sensor, which produces a depth image whose values range from 0 to 1090.
+For a practical example, consider Microsoft's popular Kinect sensor, which produces a depth image whose values range from 0 to 1090.
 Clearly, that's wider than the range of 8-bit data (from 0 to 255) one might typically encounter; in fact, it's approximately 11 bits of resolution.
-To accommodate this, the `ofxKinect` addon uses a 16-bit image to store this information without losing precision.
+To accommodate this, the `ofxKinect` addon employs a 16-bit image to store this information without losing precision.
 Likewise, the precision of 32-bit floats is almost mandatory for computing high-quality video composites.

 You'll also find:
-- 2-channel images (commonly, for luminance plus transparency)
+- 2-channel images (commonly used for luminance plus transparency);
-- 3-channel images (generally for RGB data, but occasionally used to store images in other color spaces, such as HSB or YUV).
+- 3-channel images (generally for RGB data, but occasionally used to store images in other color spaces, such as HSB or YUV);
-- 4-channel images (commonly for RGBA images, but occasionally for CMYK)
+- 4-channel images (commonly for RGBA images, but occasionally for CMYK);
-- *Bayer images*, in which the RGB color channels are not interleaved R-G-B-R-G-B-R-G-B... but rather appear in a unique checkerboard pattern.
+- *Bayer images*, in which the RGB color channels are not interleaved R-G-B-R-G-B-R-G-B... but instead appear in a unique checkerboard pattern.

 It gets even more exotic. ["Hyperspectral" imagery from the Landsat 8 satellite](https://www.mapbox.com/blog/putting-landsat-8-bands-to-work/), for example, has 11 channels, including bands for ultraviolet, near infrared, and thermal (deep) infrared!

-In openFrameworks, images can be stored in a variety of different *containers*, which allow their data to be used (captured, displayed, manipulated, and stored) in different ways and contexts.
+In openFrameworks, images can be stored in a variety of different *container classes*, which allow their data to be used (captured, displayed, manipulated, and stored) in different ways and contexts.
 Some of the more common containers you may encounter are:

 - **unsigned char*** An array of unsigned chars, this is the raw format used for storing buffers of pixel data.
 It's not very smart, but it's often useful for exchanging data with different libraries.
 Many image processing textbooks will assume your data is stored this way.
 - **ofPixels** This is a container for pixel data which lives inside each ofImage, as well as other classes like ofVideoGrabber.
 It's a wrapper around a buffer that includes additional information like width and height.